scui24/GoldenGlobes/README.md

 ## Setup Instructions

-The setup process automates the creation of a Conda environment, installs the required libraries from a `environment.yml` file.
-Create the environment, activate it, then download above reuiqred packages/libraries.
+The setup process automates the creation of a Conda environment, installs and downloads the required libraries from a `environment.yml` file.

-## How to run the Python script
+## Group 3 Github repository
+ You can access our group's Github repository through following address: https://github.com/scui24/GoldenGlobes.git